Cost of Owning a Chesapeake Bay Retriever

 Owning a Chesapeake Bay Retriever is a significant financial commitment over their 10-13 yrs lifespan.
 Large breeds are more expensive across the board — more food, higher medication doses, bigger beds, and costlier surgeries.

-With a typical weight of 55-80 lbs and lifespan of 10-13 yrs, the Chesapeake Bay Retriever requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 55-80 lbs and lifespan of 10-13 yrs, the Chesapeake Bay Retriever benefits from care tailored to its physical and behavioral profile.
 The Chesapeake Bay Retriever's heavy shedding coat and high activity requirements tell only part of the story — their sporting heritage shapes everything from trainability to health risks.

 Health Predisposition Summary: Chesapeake Bay Retrievers show higher-than-average incidence of hip dysplasia, progressive retinal atrophy, bloat based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.